aaron-grau/curic/javascript/projects/mail/README.md

   console

 ## Phase I: Routing
-In order to have a single-page application we need some system for "routing" to different parts of our application.
-We need to create a system that looks like you are navigating to different pages, but instead of making a new HTTP request for a new web page is actually just using JavaScript to manipulate the DOM.
+In order to have a single-page application we need a system for "routing" to different parts of our application.
+We need to create a system that makes it look like you are navigating to different pages, but just uses JavaScript to manipulate the DOM instead of making a new HTTP request.

 There are different ways of accomplishing this "routing" process.
 We are going to use a commonly used technique of changing the [hash